Directly to the content

 Resveratrol in science and research

-The molecule has various functions and effects in the human body.
+In the human body, this molecule has various functions and effects.
 Through both direct and indirect antioxidant effects, resveratrol strengthens the antioxidant system and supports essential protective mechanisms.

-In addition to a protective effect for cardiovascular and neurological diseases such as Alzheimer's, an anti-cancer effect has also been described.
-Clinical studies have confirmed a reduction in systolic blood pressure in hypertensive patients and a reduction in blood glucose levels in patients with diabetes mellitus.
+In addition to a protective effect against cardiovascular and neurological diseases such as Alzheimer's, an anti-cancer effect has also been described.
+Clinical studies have shown a reduction in systolic blood pressure in hypertensive patients and a decrease in blood sugar levels Confirmed in patients with diabetes mellitus.

 How can I take resveratrol?

-It is also recommended to take resveratrol early in the morning, on an empty stomach, i.e. without eating beforehand.
+It is also recommended to take resveratrol early in the morning, on an empty stomach, i.e., without having eaten beforehand.

 The bioavailability of resveratrol powder can be significantly increased by mixing the powder with a spoonful of oil.

-The Japanese knotweed (Fallopia japonica or Polygonum japonica), which is also known as "Darakchasava" in the Indian Ayurvedic tradition due to its health-promoting effects, is particularly rich in resveratrol.
+Japanese knotweed (Fallopia japonica or Polygonum japonica), also known as "Darakchasava" in Indian Ayurvedic tradition due to its health-promoting effects, is particularly rich in resveratrol.
 Extracting the molecule from the plant is simple and inexpensive.
-Unsurprisingly, many manufacturers rely on this process.
-However, cheap production comes at a price, as the various drying techniques often produce harmful PAHs (polyaromatic hydrocarbons), which remain in the powder or capsules.
-Biotechnological production from yeast fermentation has established itself as a harmless alternative.
-Most of the enzymes required for resveratrol production are already contained in the yeast.
-The resveratrol obtained is highly pure and completely GMO- and PAH-free.
+Unsurprisingly, numerous manufacturers rely on this process.
+However, this cheap production comes at a price, as various drying techniques often produce harmful PAHs (polycyclic aromatic hydrocarbons), which remain in the powder or capsules.
+A biotechnological production method using yeast fermentation has become established as a harmless alternative.
+Most of the enzymes required for resveratrol production are already present in the yeast.
+The resulting resveratrol is highly pure and completely free of GMOs and PAHs.

 Sources